-- there are more men than women at senior levels of the firm - women tend to spend more time than men caring for families so take roles with more flexibility where progression can be harder; senior roles are perceived by some women to be less flexible - women tend to move jobs less frequently than men, which means that they are more likely to get incremental, inflationary pay increases, whereas their male colleagues get step changes in reward as they move into new organisations - women tend to be less comfortable with challenging conversations around performance and reward - a higher proportion of women choose occupations that offer less financial reward.
+- there are more men than women at senior levels of the - women tend to spend more time than men caring for families so take roles with more flexibility where progression can be harder; senior roles are perceived by some women to be less flexible - women tend to move jobs less frequently than men, which means that they are more likely to get incremental, inflationary pay increases, whereas their male colleagues get step changes in reward as they move into new organisations - women tend to be less comfortable with challenging conversations around performance and reward - a higher proportion of women choose occupations that offer less financial reward.

 Our ultimate ambition is to close the GPG.
 We know that this will take time and cultural change, so have set targets for every stage.
-Our latest progress towards that ambition is on our website at https://www.grantthornton.co.uk/insights/our-gender-and-ethnicity-pay-gap-reports-for-2022-23/.
+Our latest progress towards that ambition is on our website.